discos/suricate/docs/monitor.rst

 Using that pattern you have to take care of the result, because you can get the same value for different requests.
 For intance, if you look at the :download:`SRT configuration file
-<../templates/srt.yaml>` you see that ``rawAzimuth`` has a sampling time of 400ms.
+<../templates/srt.yaml>` you see that ``rawAzimuth`` has a sampling time of 2 seconds.
-That is why if you ask for the parameter faster than 400ms you get the same result for different requests:
+That is why if you ask for the parameter to fast, for instance, once per second, you get the same result for different requests:

 .. code-block:: python